subha20032007/Stardeal.com/README.md

 # Stardeal.com
-It is a simple clone project of star deal
+It is a simple clone project of SnapDeal